43081j/43081j.github.io/_posts/2025-09-09-overengineering-inputs.md

 - [npmgraph](https://npmgraph.js.org/) for visualising your dependency tree
 - [node-modules.dev](https://node-modules.dev/) for visualising your dependencies and lots of useful meta data
 - [dependabot](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide) for keeping your dependencies up to date

+On the topic of data, it is also worth ensuring validation happens at data boundaries rather than being delegated to various dependencies.
+Try to validate the type and value up front, before passing into dependencies.

 # Conclusion